scriptmaster/hf_transformers_go/README.md

 		log.Fatal(err)
 	}
 	out, err := generator([]ChatMessage{
-		{Role: RoleUser, Content: "What is the capital of UAE?"}, }, map[string]any{"max_new_tokens": 32})
+		{Role: RoleUser, Content: "What is the third planet in our solar system and who inhabits it?"}, }, map[string]any{"max_new_tokens": 32})
 	if err != nil {
 		log.Fatal(err)